Understanding BMI

 BMI table for adults

-This is the World Health Organization's (WHO) recommended body weight based on BMI values for adults.
+This BMI Calculator uses the World Health Organization's (WHO) recommended body weight based on BMI values for adults.
 It is used for both men and women, age 20 or older.

 Risks associated with being overweight